 Depression is one of the most common forms of mental illness.
-According to recent research, over 20% of people in the United States have experienced at least one episode of major depressive disorder in their lifetime.
+According to a Columbia University study, over 20% of people in the United States have experienced at least one episode of major depressive disorder in their lifetime.
 With symptoms including sadness, apathy, low energy, and reduced libido, it’s no wonder that depression can take a serious toll on relationships.

 All relationships take work.
 But, when you’re dating someone with depression, even ordinary challenges become magnified.
 Compound that with the heavy burden of trying to effectively support your partner through their depression, and you can very quickly find yourself feeling completely hopeless.
 You should never try to fill the role of a therapist, but you can implement strategies, specifically ones recommended by mental health professionals, to provide support while balancing your own needs.